69 Big Break Road

 Big Break was once an upland farm, now submerged.
 It is a small bay or estuary at the edge of the San Joaquin River, and lies in the zone where salty seawater meets snowmelt and runoff from the Sierra Nevada mountains.
 The mixing of salty and fresh water produces an "edge effect" increasing habitat and species diversity.
 It makes Big Break a fine home or stopover spot for a wide variety of species, particularly birds and fish.

 Big Break is home to 70 species of birds and several species of mammals.
 Twenty-seven special-status wildlife species have the potential to occur within the parkland; six special-status wildlife species are known to occur.
 Nesting is confirmed or suspected for black rails, northern harriers, white-tailed kites, and yellow-breasted chats.
-Many wading birds, including great blue herons, great egrets, snowy egrets, green herons and white-faced ibis, forage in the tidal sloughs and freshwater marshes.
+Many wading birds, including great blue herons, great egrets, snowy egrets, green herons, and white-faced ibis, forage in the tidal sloughs and freshwater marshes.
 These areas also provide habitat for Western pond turtles, a California Species of Special Concern.
-Big Break is suitable breeding habitat for turtles, and females can lay their eggs in the sandy banks and well-drained upland soils.
+Big Break is a suitable breeding habitat for turtles, and females can lay their eggs in the sandy banks and well-drained upland soils.
 The tidal sloughs, freshwater marsh, and riparian areas also provide valuable habitat for beavers, muskrats, and river otters, which forage and potentially den at Big Break.

 The area's first inhabitants were Native American tribes who lived in the Bay Area for the last 10,000 years.
 Spanish explorers arrived in 1772, and French trappers arrived in 1832, attracted to the same abundant wildlife that had sustained the Native Americans.
 They collected beaver pelts for the European tophat trade.
 Mountain men such as Jedediah Smith explored the area, and the Chinese built farming levees in the Delta after laying the first railroad tracks through the Sierra Nevada.
 Portuguese, Italians, Dutch, and other nationalities were also drawn to the area.
 Seagoing ships navigated the rivers transporting supplies, tallow and exporting furs.